oz/cyprio.net/reviews/2014-04-15-confident-ruby.md

 Hence, the book is neatly organized in three main sections, each addressing one of our three core operations.
-For each chapter, Avdi Grimm provides us with a collection of patterns that are easily identifiable, and will make your Ruby code healthier.
+For each chapter, Avdi Grimm provides us with a collection of patterns that are easily identifiable, and will make our Ruby code healthier.

 So no, you will not find here a hotpot of super advanced meta-programming